HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/duplication.md

 ## Notes

-- The `coordinate_type` must be one of g., m., c. and n. (genomic, mitochondrial, coding DNA and non-coding DNA).
 - "positions_duplicated" should contain **two different positions**, e.g. 123_126 not 123_123.
 - the "positions_duplicated" should be listed from **5' to 3'**, e.g. 123_126 not 126_123.
 - by definition, duplication may only be used when the additional copy is **directly 3'-flanking** of the original copy (a "tandem duplication").